angristan/awesome-stars/README.md

 ## Java

+- [EnterpriseQualityCoding/FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - FizzBuzz Enterprise Edition is a no-nonsense implementation of FizzBuzz made by serious businessmen for serious business purposes.
 - [mynttt/UpdateTool](https://github.com/mynttt/UpdateTool) - A tool to update the IMDB ratings for Plex libraries that contain movies/series and use the IMDB agent to receive ratings
 - [oracle/graal](https://github.com/oracle/graal) - GraalVM: Run Programs Faster Anywhere :rocket:
 - [antlr/antlr4](https://github.com/antlr/antlr4) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.